kangks/amazon-pinpoint-php/README.md

 4. Access the application:

-Open your browser and go to `http://localhost:80``.
+Open your browser and go to `http://localhost:80/pinpointclient.php` or `http://localhost:80/pinpointemailclient.php``.
 You should see a simple interface to send emails.

 ## Usage